Bolexzy/alx-low_level_programming/0x18-dynamic_libraries/README.md

 --- | ---
-`libdynamic.so` | Dynamic library that contains many functions `1-create_dynamic_lib.sh` | Shell script that creates a dynamic library
+`libdynamic.so` | Dynamic library that contains many functions `1-create_dynamic_lib.sh` | Shell script that creates a dynamic library `100-operations.so` | Dynamic library that contains arithmetic functions.
+`101-make_me_win.sh	Shell script that injects a C program in order to hack `gm` executable file